Hypernuclear constraints on the existence and lifetime of a deeply bound $H$ dibaryon: nonmesonic weak decays

-Pion exchange is not the only contributor to the nonmesonic weak decay of $\Lambda$ hypernuclei.
-Owing to the large momentum transfer in Fig.~\ref{fig:piwd}(b), pion exchange generates mostly a tensor $^3S_1\to {{^3}D_1}$ transition which is Pauli forbidden for $nn$ final states, so shorter-range meson exchanges contribute instead.
-It is useful then to follow an EFT approach initiated by Parre\~{n}o et al.~\cite{PBH04} and updated recently in Ref.~\cite{Perez11}.
-In this approach, Fig.~\ref{fig:piwd}(b) and Fig.~\ref{fig:piwd}(c) are replaced by Fig.~\ref{fig:nmwd}(a) and Fig.~\ref{fig:nmwd}(b), respectively, where the square vertices stand at LO for $^1S_0\to {{^1}S_0}$ low-energy constants (LECs) that replace the coupling-constant schematic combinations $g_wg_s$ and $g_w^2$ in these figures, respectively.
+Pion exchange is not the only contributor to the nonmesonic weak decay (NMWD) of $\Lambda$ hypernuclei.
+Owing to the large momentum transfer in Fig.~\ref{fig:piwd}(b), pion exchange generates mostly a tensor $^3S_1\to {{^3}D_1}$ transition which is Pauli forbidden for $nn$, so shorter-range meson exchanges need to be considered.
+However, the next candidate of pseudoscalar meson-exchange, $K$ meson-exchange, interferes destructively with pion exchange in the $\Lambda n\to nn$ $^1S_0\to {{^1}S_0}$ parity-conserving (PC) transition of interest~\cite{PR01}.
+It is useful then to follow an EFT approach initiated by Jun~\cite{Jun01} and applied systematically by Parre\~{n}o et al.~\cite{PBH04,Perez11} where Figs.~\ref{fig:piwd}(b,c) are supplemented by Figs.~\ref{fig:nmwd}(a,b) respectively.
+The square vertices in these figures stand at leading-order (LO) for $^1S_0\to {{^1}S_0}$ low-energy constants (LECs) denoted schematically by $g_wg_s$ and $g_w^2$, respectively.
+These vertices incorporate effects of heavier-meson (and thus shorter-range) exchange diagrams which are poorly known.
+Furthermore, we note that the smallness of the $\Lambda$ intrinsic asymmetry parameter $a_{\Lambda}$ measured at KEK in the NMWD of \lamb{5}{He} and \lamb{12}{C} \cite{KEK07} suggests that the $\Lambda n\to nn$ $^1S_0\to {{^3}P_0}$ parity-violating (PV) amplitude, disregarded here, is substantially smaller than the $^1S_0\to {{^1}S_0}$ PC amplitude considered below.

 Since the momentum $p_f\approx 420$~MeV/c of each of the final neutrons in Fig.~\ref{fig:nmwd}(a) is much larger than the Fermi momentum of the initial neutron, the $\Lambda$ hypernuclear decay rate induced by this diagram is well approximated by a quasi-free expression tested in studies of $\Sigma$ hypernuclear widths~\cite{GD80,Gal82},